poudel/bankdata/programming/README.md

 ## Running the tests

-After installing from `requirements.txt` file run the following
-command:
+Tests rely on pytest being installed which is included in the `requirements.txt` file.

+Running tests is as simple as running the command below:

 ```shell
 pytest
 ```

-Note: The tests should run fine on Linux/MacOS machines.
-The `pexpect` library that is being used to test the `nest.py` as a CLI script might not behave correctly on Windows though.
+Note: The `pexpect` library that is being used to test the `nest.py` as a CLI script might not behave correctly on Windows.
+They should run fine on Linux/MacOS machines though.

+The three modules in this program, `nest_lib.py`, `nest_api.py` and `nest.py` are tested with the same input/output parameters in their respective unit tests.

+The input and output content are supplied through fixture files in `tests/fixtures/` directory.
+They are then read for each test with mapping specified in `utils.COMMON_TEST_PARAMS`.

 ## The CLI script (Task 1)